aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 #### Sunk costs

-You are months into an expensive project at work, only to discover that you are not building the right thing, or that no one would use.
-Do you keep working on it or you scrap it for something else?
-All the work or money you have put into is already _sunk_.
+You are months into an expensive project at work, only to discover that you are not building the right thing, or that no one will use it.
+Do you keep working on it, or do you scrap it?
+The work or money you have put into is already _sunk_.
 Dropping the project would be the right thing to do – completing it, would not benefit anyone.
 But loss aversion will sometimes trick us into continuing that work, worsening an already non-optimal situation.

-This happened to me, recently.
+This recently happened to me.
 I had invested significant time, money, and effort into training for a bicycle competition.
 A few weeks before the race, I developed a small injury which prevented me from enjoying cycling and put competitiveness out of the picture.
 Due to the sunk costs, I considered racing